 More data sets will be fed to the AI model to train it further and help it to identify what meets the legal threshold for abusive messages in text or social media messages.

-“So far the AI model is at least 88% accuracy at identifying coercive and abusive messages, but we can improve the performance if more data is available to train the model.
+“So far the AI model is at least 88% accurate at identifying coercive and abusive messages, but we can improve the performance if more data is available to train the model.
 As the AI model analyses text using natural language processing techniques, it extracts indicators of coercive behaviour.
 This in turn helps in learning and making inferences on new unseen textual data.”

 Professor Vanessa Bettison, who teaches criminal law at De Montfort University Leicester is a leading consultant on the project, and she believes the tool may encourage more victims of domestic abuse and coercive control to come forward.